MKand/movie-guru/README.md

 ## CloudSQL
 There are 3 tables:
 * *fake-movies-table*: This contains the information about the fake movies and their embeddings.
-The data for the table is found in dataset/movies_with_posters.csv
+The data for the table is found in dataset/movies_with_posters.csv.
+If you choose to host your own posters, replace the links in this file.

 * *user-preferences-table*: This contains the user's long term preferences profile information.
 * *app-metadata*: This is used to configure the backend and has information about the model version, cors setting etc.
 * *User logins*: Keeps track of users that have logged in.